 Analogue Teletext services were developed by both the BBC and IBA in the 70s, with a service launching from the BBC in 1974 and the commercial equivalent Oracle launching shortly afterwards.
 Broadcast in areas of the screen which were obscured from view known as the Vertical Blanking Interval but could be decoded by special hardware, it provided a system which could deliver textual content to the general public years before services such as the internet became commercially available.
-Unfortunately a combination of the switchover to Digital Television which no longer included the service in its spec (despite it being technically possible) and the growth of the internet resulted in the end of the original service in the UK between 2009 and 2012.
-Although it continues in other countries of Europe to this day.
+The commercial service Oracle ran on ITV and Channel 4 until December 1992, before losing it's licence in favour of Teletext Ltd who continued to run their service through until 2009.

-All contents on this page have been recovered from original VHS recordings, and this whole section is a work in progress on the site.
+All contents on this page have been recovered from original VHS recordings.

 Oracle - 4/10/1990

 The ITV Oracle service from October 1990.
 The IBA engineering pages contain details of the Tyne Tees Nicam Stereo service due to launch from Pontop Pike at the end of that month.
 Meanwhile there's more accusations flying round in the teletext-based soap Park Avenue, and in the news it is announced that British Rail fares are due to go up on average by 9.5% from January - just incase anyone ever tells you prices have only increased by huge amounts since privatisation.

 Prior to the loss of their franchise to Teletext Ltd in 1992, Oracle used to provide the text service for ITV and Channel 4.
 From the end of 1991 here, and the main story of the day is a call for a referendum on Britain's membership of Europe, as debate on the Maastricht treaty which would take the then EC into the new age of the EU rattles on.